talence-zcq/KGWL/README.md

-# High-dimensional Hypergraph Weisfeiler-Leman and Neural Networks
+# Improved Expressivity of Hypergraph Neural Networks through High-Dimensional Generalized Weisfeiler-Leman Algorithms

 We prepared all codes and a subset of datasets used in our experiments.

-Regarding the k-tuple hypergraph dataset of k-HWL, preprocessing is performed on the first run.
+Regarding the k-tuple hypergraph dataset of k-GWL, preprocessing is performed on the first run.
 When k=2, depending on CPU performance, most datasets will be preprocessed within 12-24h.
 Please be patient.

 The main codes are in the folder `model`,`utils`, and a subset of raw data are provided in folder `data`.
 You can run the train.py to run the experiments.